Month 11, Day 30, Monday 10:30 p.m.

 She did her best to ignore him, powering up another slice, this one with a wider arc.

 Sebastien spun on him before even fully registering what he said, a hot rush of fear and anger rising up from her belly as if it had been waiting there to be triggered.
-She opened her mouth to let it out in the form of words, and only when the spell had already been released, the edge of the slicing arc heading right for the left side of Wesbay’s chest, did she realize her mistake.
+She opened her mouth to let it out in the form of words, and only when the spell had already been released—the edge of the slicing arc heading directly for the left side of Westbay’s chest—did she realize her mistake.

 She tried to call it back, to direct the spell away, but it was too late.
 The edge, visible as a faintly glowing shimmer in the air, cut into him, slicing through his shirt and the skin below even as his eyes widened in belated surprise.